lucaminudel/Objects-relationships-Coding-Dojo/README.md

 The goal of this exercise is to experience the impact of simplistic design when new code changes are required.
 In order to keep the design simplistic,
 - create direct dependencies between objects.
-I.e. here A -> B, concrete class A will istantiate and reference directly concrete class B instead of using interfaces or other abstractions or dependency inversions techniques
+I.e. here A -> B, concrete class A will istantiate and reference directly concrete class B instead of using interfaces or other abstractions or dependency inversions techniques;
-- implement each required operation on the object graph in a single method that navigate the graph and compute the operation intead of introducing abstractions such as composite design pattern, visitor pattern, or any other abstraction.
+- each feature that requires computations on the whole object graph, should be implemented in a single method that navigate the graph and compute the operation instead of introducing abstractions such as composite design pattern, visitor pattern, or any other abstraction.

-Implement the feature requests from this list.
-Implement one feature request at time, without anticipating the following ones.
+The list below contains all the feature requests to be implemented.
+Implement one feature request at a time, without anticipating the following ones.
 You are encouraged to write unit tests.
-Everyone should only take few minutes to implement.
+Every feature request should only take few minutes to implement.
 For every new feature request take notes of the difficulties you encountered because of the design.

 **The problem:** We want to model different parts of a robot, connect them in different ways as the robot evolve, and apply some computations to these parts.